 - How much experience do you currently have?

-Sometimes, the answers could paint a very clear picture on where you currently stand and what you need to be doing as your next best step.
+Sometimes, the answers could paint a very clear picture of where you currently stand and what you need to be doing as your next best step.
 For someone who’s just been working for about 2-3 years, sticking to your day job while building on your idea would make more sense.
-On the flipside, a seasoned professional with enough experience and networking could finally take the plunge to start off something as his own.
+On the flip side, a seasoned professional with enough experience and networking could finally take the plunge to start off something on his own.

-It’s factors like these that define your success or failure as an entrepreneur more than your idea alone – So start actively gaining relevant experience, building a network of supportive friends, improving your financial situation with the right strategies and be ready for when it’s time to make the plunge!
+It’s factors like these that define your success or failure as an entrepreneur more than your idea alone – So start actively gaining relevant experience, building a network of supportive friends, improving your financial situation with the right strategies, and be ready for when it’s time to take the plunge!